CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-mime.md

 # Send MIME data

 The SMTPeter REST API can be used to send mails in many different forms.
-The most pure one let you send a MIME formatted message, where it is your own responsibility to pass a correctly formatted MIME message to
+The most pure one lets you send a MIME formatted message, where it is your own responsibility to pass a correctly formatted message to
 SMTPeter:

 ```json